How we protect you

 - Do not save the internet banking webpage link or bookmark in browser favorites.

 - Do not leave your computer unlocked.

-- Stay updated on any banking transactions through your account with CBD SMS Banking.
+- Stay updated on any banking transactions through your account with Al Islami SMS Banking.

 SSL Encryption is active on the Web Server, which currently allows and supports 2048-bits encryption.
 Your browser will display a lock or unbroken key, indicating that you have reached the secure area.

 Always be suspicious of unsolicited emails or calls asking you to disclose any personal details or card numbers.
 Please remember that CBD - Al Islami would never directly ask you to disclose your PIN or password information.

 It is important to use up-to-date antivirus software and a personal firewall.
 If your computer uses a Microsoft Windows operating system, make sure it is updated via the Windows update feature - if you use a different PC operating system or an Apple Mac, please check regularly for updates.
 You should be especially vigilant on a public computer which may not have the necessary security measures in place.

 When undertaking any banking action on the internet, check that the session is secure.
 There are two simple indicators that will tell you if your session is secure - the first is the “https://” in the URL, and the other is the presence of a digital certificate represented by a padlock or key in the bottom right corner or next to the address in the top of the webpage.
 Double clicking on this icon should provide you with information about the organisation with which you have entered in a secure session.

 Always completely log off from your internet banking session